You and Your Septic System

 Any soggy areas around the system, or disagreeable odors, could indicate system failure.
 Have it checked.

 Minimize or eliminate use of kitchen “disposal” units, which grind up food wastes and place a burden on the septic tank, especially if the original septic design did not accommodate one.

-If water treatment system backwash has been directed into the home septic system, check to make sure that the additional volume from the discharge can be accommodated by your septic system.
+If water treatment system backwash has been directed into the home septic system, check to make sure that the additional volume of the discharge can be accommodated by your septic system.
 Unfortunately the majority of treatment systems are installed after the home and septic system are built.
-The additional water to the septic tank and leaching field may cause problems with septic system operation or may overload the existing leaching area and result in premature failure.
-Additionally, some experts believe that the brine from backwashing may have detrimental effects on bacteria growth and may influence the soil’s ability to infiltrate water.
+The additional water to the septic tank and leaching field may cause problems with the septic system operation or may overload the existing leaching area and result in premature failure.
+Additionally, some experts believe that the brine from backwashing may have detrimental effects on bacterial growth and may influence the soil’s ability to infiltrate water.